 Fair Use.
 The Copyright Act contains an exception for fair use, which allows the limited use of copyrighted materials for certain purposes, including teaching, scholarship, research, criticism, commentary, and news reporting.
 For more information on fair use and its limits, visit our Fair Use page.
 Please note that library staff cannot assist you with determining what is or is not fair use; you are solely responsible for making that determination.

 Our goal is to promote the use of our Special Collections for research, scholarship, learning, and other activities within the confines of copyright law.
 We are very interested in what materials have been of particular interest to visitors to our Reading Room, library exhibitions, and DigitalGeorgetown.
 If you have used Special Collections materials in an article, book, website, documentary, or other publication, please let us know how our collections supported your work by sending a short email to firstname.lastname@example.org.

 Privacy and Publicity Rights

-Copyright laws protect a copyright owner's property rights in a work, while privacy and publicity rights protect the interests of the individuals who are the subject of the work.
+Copyright law protects a copyright owner's property rights in a work, while privacy and publicity rights protect the interests of the individuals who are the subject of the work.
 Questions about privacy and publicity rights may arise from the use of materials in Special Collections.
 Unlike copyright, a federal statute, privacy and publicity rights are subject to state laws, which may differ from state to state.
-You are solely responsible for determining whether there are any privacy or publicity issues relating to your use of the Material.
+You are solely responsible for determining whether there are any privacy or publicity issues relating to your use of Special Collections material.

 Privacy.
 The right of privacy may be invaded in several different ways, including disclosing intimate details of an individual’s life.
 The right to privacy generally ends with the death of the individual.